Krampus: The Terrifying Christmas Devil Who Punished Naughty Children

-“The Krampus is the yin to St. Nick's yang,” said Jeremy Seghers, organizer of a Krampus festival in Orlando, Florida.
+“The Krampus is the yin to St. Nick's yang,” said Jeremy Seghers, organizer of a Krampus festival in Orlando, Florida, when speaking to Smithsonian Magazine .
 “You have the saint, you have the devil.
 It taps into a subconscious macabre desire that a lot of people have that is the opposite of the saccharine Christmas a lot of us grew up with.”
-(Little, 2015)

 Attempts to Stop Krampus Scaring Refugees

-Speaking with a Telegraph reporter covering the story, two local participants offered similar views: “For people who have never seen it, it can be somewhat intimidating,” said Bettina Huber, a local volunteer working on the project.
-(Sabur, 2015).
+Speaking with a reporter from The Telegraph , two local participants offered similar views: “For people who have never seen it, it can be somewhat intimidating,” said Bettina Huber, a local volunteer working on the project.
 “They had no idea about this [tradition], and were totally surprised.
-It's good that they see what happens,” said Paulo Keliny, an Arab translator from Egypt (Sabur, 2015).
+It's good that they see what happens,” said Paulo Keliny, an Arab translator from Egypt.

 Top image: Krampus is a Christmas Devil.
 Source: Sergio Delle Vedove / Adobe Stock

 Basu, T. 19 December 2013.
 “Who Is Krampus?
 Explaining the Horrific Christmas Devil.” in National Geographic .
 Available at: http://news.nationalgeographic.com/news/2013/12/131217-krampus-christmas-santa-devil/

 Billock, J. 4 December 2015.
 “The Origin of Krampus, Europe’s Evil Twist on Santa” in Smithsonian Magazine.
 Available at: http://www.smithsonianmag.com/travel/krampus-could-come-you-holiday-season-180957438/

 Lindemans, M. F. 03 Mar.
 1997.
 “Hel” in Encyclopedia Mythica .
 Available at: https://pantheon.org/articles/h/hel.html